 Which IRA Is Right for You?

-• Are subject to a 10% tax penalty on early withdrawals (on top of regular income taxes) unless taken under certain exceptional circumstances, such as medical need.
+• 10% tax penalty on early withdrawals (on top of regular income taxes) with certain exceptions

-• Are subject to RMDs starting on April 1 of the year after you reach age 70.5.
+• Subject to RMDs starting on April 1 after age 72

-In all cases, an IRA could be a great way to bolster your retirement savings, whether or not you have access to an employer-sponsored plan like a 401(k).
+For most people, if not all, an IRA can be a great way to bolster retirement savings, even if one is already invested in an employer-sponsored plan like a 401(k).

-When it comes to retirement, every cent count, and starting as early as possible can make a big difference—so it might be a good idea to figure out which type will work for you sooner than later.
+When it comes to retirement, every cent counts, and starting as early as possible can make a big difference—so it’s always a good idea to figure out which type will work for you sooner than later.